Latest Financial News

 If you hold shares through a bank or broker, your bank or broker will handle the conversion of your shares.
 It is expected that the conversion will take from 5-10 days from the close of the transaction.
 You do not need to take any action.
 Please note that some banks or brokers may compute the cash in lieu of fractional shares slightly differently.
 Please note that if you hold shares through a bank or broker you will NOT receive a Letter of Transmittal and do not need to complete a Letter of Transmittal.

-A: The Maxtor senior convertible notes, both the 2.375% due 2012 and the 6.8% due 2010, will remain outstanding and convertible at the option of the note holders, subject to their terms and conditions.
-For the 2.375% due 2012, the notes will be convertible into approximately 56.65029 shares of Seagate for each US$1,000 of principal amount of these notes.
-For the 6.8% due 2010, the notes will be convertible into approximately 30.17329 shares of Seagate for each US$1,000 of principal amount of these notes.
+A: The Maxtor senior convertible notes, both the 2.375% due 2012 and the 6.8% due 2010, will remain outstanding and convertible at the option of the note holders subject to their terms and conditions.
+For the 2.375% due 2012, the notes will be convertible into approximately 56.65029 shares of Seagate for each $1,000 of principle amount of these notes.
+For the 6.8% due 2010, the notes will be convertible into approximately 30.17329 shares of Seagate for each $1,000 of principle amount of these notes.

 A: The CUSIP number for MXO common stock was 577729.

-When did the Maxtor/Quantum HDD merger become effective?
+8. When was the Maxtor/Quantum HDD merger effective?
 Close

 A: Quantum HDD shareholders received 1.52 shares of Maxtor stock for each share of Quantum HDD that they held.